SonarSource/eslint-plugin-sonarjs/docs/rules/no-nested-template-literals.md

 ## Exceptions

-The case when both the start and end of nesting template is on different line from nested literal, is ignored.
+Nested template is ignored when the nesting one starts and ends on a different line.

 ```javascript
 let color = "red";